2023 Arras school stabbing

-The Arras school stabbing was a terrorist attack carried out by an Islamist of Ingush origin on 13 October 2023 within the Gambetta-Carnot school in Arras, the capital of the Pas-de-Calais, in the region Hauts-de-France.
+On 13 October 2023, a mass stabbing took place at Gambetta-Carnot school in Arras, Pas-de-Calais, France.
 Dominique Bernard, a French literature teacher, was mortally wounded in the throat and thorax by the attacker while trying to protect his students.
-Three other members of staff were injured in the attack: a PE teacher hit in the face and a security guard stabbed several times were severely injured; a maintenance worker was also injured in the cheek.
+Three other members of staff were injured in the attack: a PE teacher hit in the face, a security guard stabbed several times, and a maintenance worker injured in the cheek.
 The attack was partly filmed.

-Claiming his act in the name of the Islamic State, Mohammed Mogouchkov, 20 years old, is on trial for murder in relation with a terrorist organisation, while his brother, 16 years old, is prosecuted for being an accomplice to murder.
-They are in custody for the duration of their trial.
+The accused, 20-year-old Russian Ingush Mohammed Mogouchkov, had previously pleded allegiance to the Islamic State, citing the October 7 attacks as partial inspiration in a video recorded before his attack.
+He has been held on remand on charges of murder in relation with a terrorist organisation, while his brother, 16 years old, is prosecuted for being an accomplice to murder.
+As of 2026, the Mogouchkov brothers remain in custody awaiting trial, alongside a cousin as a third accomplice.

-According to the testimony of Martin-Roch Doussau, a teacher of philosophy at the Gambetta college, the terrorist was looking for a history teacher, which echoes of the murder of Samuel Paty: three years ago, this history and geography teacher had been killed and subsequently decapitated with a knife by another young adult of Nakh origin.

 Background

-Amid the Gaza war, Hamas leader Khaled Mashal called for a global day of protest on 13 October, which the media misrepresented as a 'Global Day of Jihad'.
+Amid the Gaza war, Hamas leader Khaled Mashal called for a 'Global Day of Jihad' on October 13.
 The pronouncement led to widespread fears for the safety of both global Jewish communities, as well as the general public, resulting in numerous cancellations of public events, as well as increases in security and policing.
 As a precaution, numerous schools, both public and Jewish, were closed for the day.

 Attack

 At around 11:00 CEST on 13 October 2023, the attack began in the school's car park.
 According to witnesses the suspect was heard shouting "Allahu akbar" during the attack.
 The attacker was confronted by a teacher and other members of staff including the headmaster before being detained by police.

+According to the testimony of Martin-Roch Doussau, a teacher of philosophy at the Gambetta college, the terrorist was looking for a history teacher, which drew media comparisons to the 2020 murder of Samuel Paty, which was carried out by another Russian national with Islamist motives.